 Theological and Practical Conclusions

 - The diverse views and lack of consensus throughout the history of the Christian movement suggests that tithing was never intended by God to be a primary doctrinal emphasis.
 God is not the author of confusion.
 We are unwise to teach explicitly what the NT only references implicitly, although the implicit nature of tithing in the NT is explained by a covenant hermeneutic (interpretation)—the NT writers assume continuity between covenants (refer to point 2 below); therefore tithing did not need to be explicitly reinstated.
-Nonetheless, tithes and offerings as a second tier issue in God’s hierarchy of ethics is signified by Jesus’ rebuke of the Pharisees for neglecting the “weightier matters of the law” while scrupulously tithing on “mint and cumin”, which by-the-way Jesus reinforced, albeit under the old economy.
+Nonetheless, tithes and offerings as a second or third-tier issue in God’s hierarchy of ethics is signified by Jesus’ rebuke of the Pharisees for neglecting the “weightier matters of the law” while scrupulously tithing on “mint and cumin”, which by-the-way Jesus reinforced, albeit under the old economy.
 We have made more of tithing though in the “Tithing Renewal” than the new covenant warrants, resulting in pharisaic exactitudes (i.e. rigorously tithing on mint and cumin), provoking numerous imponderables: whether tithing is gross or net of tax (including social security) and/or business expenses and how that might be calculated if the tax rate is confiscatory (i.e. more than 10%); whether there are three tithes, two or one; whether tithing is to the local church or para-church, either or both; whether non-tithing is a disciplinable offence; whether the tithe is on capital or merely increase; whether sabbatical years should be allowed and tithe-free as there would be no increase in that year; whether the poor tithe in the third year is in addition to or replaces the Levitical tithe in that year; whether in view of the three tithes the rate is 10%, 20% (if factoring in the sabbatical year), 23.33% (if not factoring in the sabbatical year, or 30%; and so forth.

 - A biblically holistic view of the covenants demonstrates that God has made primarily one covenant with various administrations (Adamic, Noahic, Abrahamic, Davidic, Mosaic, Messianic).
 There is thus a greater continuity than discontinuity flowing from the old covenant to the new.
 In this light, rather than teaching that only those things continue that are clearly reinstated by the NT, a covenant hermeneutic (interpretation) teaches that everything continues unless clearly rescinded by the NT.
 In other words, contiunuity is the general case, discontinuity is the exception.
 All that the NT rescinds is Sacrifice, Priesthood, and Temple (ceremonial laws), including Ethnic Separation laws (e.g. food laws, land promises etc.).
 Nonethless, they do continue under a higher and different administration—from type to anti-type, from shadow to substance as spiritual realities in Christ’s priestly ministry and the church’s moral separation from the world.
 God’s nature as moral governor of the universe does not change.
-Therefore the moral force of the old covenant flows through into the new, providing a clear ethic for social relationships.
+Therefore the moral force of the old covenant (i.e. its “general equity”) flows through into the new, providing a clear ethic for social relationships.
 Tithes and offerings therefore fall into an ethical category in the new covenant, thus carrying moral weight in the ecclesial—into the new covenant community.

 - Based on the foregoing, it is a moot point whether NT giving is called “Tithing” or “Giving”.
 In view though of the negative history surrounding the former it may be more pragmatic to use the latter, denoting the motivation and spirit of the new covenant that now animates the believer—the joy of giving versus the duty of tithing.

 - As to the amount, we suggest 10% merely serve as a benchmark for our regular giving with the proviso that the Holy Spirit may direct us to increase this, whether regularly or through one-off sacrificial offerings.
 Giving should also be proportionate to one’s capacity (1 Cor 16:2)—10% for a wealthy person may be immorally inadequate compared to one of lesser means for whom 10% may be exorbitant (e.g. those dependent on welfare).
 The OT type provides a pointer for financing apostolic ministry: the ratio of Levites to people in the OT was 1:120.
 This means it took 120 tithing people to support one levitical worker, despite – mathematically – it only taking ten people at 10% to support one worker at an equivalent level of income!
 That means the levite receives 12 times more than the average income of the tithers!
 This is not a salary for service!
 This is an abundant provision for the work of God and for his servants!
 As mentioned earlier the tithe was to replace the Levitical inheritance in the land—it was an inheritance, that is, a gift not a wage that is earned.
 This demands a revolution as to how ministers of the gospel and the work of God is financed—from penny-pinching parsimonious attitudes and methods to Holy Spirit inspired liberality; an abandonment to the high call of God in Christ Jesus!
 “Your people will volunteer freely in the day of your power!”
 (Ps 110:3).
-This is to not only bless the levitical worker, but more strategically to bless the work of God with capital wealth for the advance of the gospel and the kingdom in the world; thus, the character requirement for overseers to be free from the “love of money” (1 Tim 3:3; 6:10).
-This level of wealth is not toward an excessive lifestyle for God’s servants, but toward funding the ecclesia’s educative mandate (teaching and preaching the gospel) in society, including care for the poor, and thus kingdom advance (Mtt 28:18-20).
+This is to not only bless the levitical worker, but more strategically to bless the work of God with capital wealth for the advance of the gospel and the kingdom in the world; hence the character requirement for overseers to be free from the “love of money” (1 Tim 3:3; 6:10).
+This level of wealth is not toward an excessive lifestyle for God’s servants, but toward funding the ecclesia’s educative mandate (teaching and preaching the gospel) in society, including care for the poor, and thus the advance of the gospel and increase of the kingdom (Mtt 28:18-20).

 A Command with a Promise